Special Educational Needs

 I am not happy with the provision that is currently in place for my child.
 What can I do?

-In the first instance, you should contact your child’s Head of House, or the SENCo.
+In the first instance, you should contact your child’s Head of Year, or the SENCo.
 You may

 be asked to come into school, to discuss how we can better support your child.